 But if Mr. Aussie had thought he was off the hook, he couldn’t have been more mistaken!
 In a final act of staggering humiliation for all concerned, each new husband was told to accept his new wife up onto his back, her arms wrapped around his neck.
 He was then instructed to jog around the hall carrying his beloved!
 The Chinese men loved the whole thing, hooting with laughter and punching the air victoriously when they got back to the stage.
 But poor old Australia looked as if he were ready to commit suicide.
 Not exactly a picture of health, he struggled to carry his woman and nearly dropped her twice!
 Returning to the stage, he was visibly sweating and not best pleased.
 Luckily this signalled the end of the show and we all filed outside, getting our bums pinched along the way.
 “One question!” asked S thoughtfully as we made our way back to the bus.
 “Where are all the men?”

 Climbing higher and higher into the clouds towards the promised land of the rice terraces, our bus struggled a little to negotiate the winding roads as persistent rain lashed against the windows.
 All the while our tiresome guide waffled on and on and on about god knows what until we grumbled to a gradual stop.
-The road had become so narrow we had to change buses.
+The road had become so narrow we had to change buses!
 So we all disembarked, getting into a leaner-looking vehicle for the remaining stretch.
 From there we had to tackle some hair-raising corners that left our driver with absolutely no margin for error!
 Eventually we could make out the faint outline of the terraces through the rain and dense mist.
 Then, just a minute or so later and praise the lord (!), we had arrived in the village of Ping’an.

 The whole point of coming to Ping’an was for the supposedly breathtaking hike up to its summit and its amazing views of the terraces.
-But the rain was coming down hard and the ever-thickening mist doing a grand job reducing any terrace-action to the most fleeting of glimpses.
+But the rain was coming down hard and the ever-thickening mist doing a grand job of reducing any terrace-action to the most fleeting of glimpses.
 I tried to get a few shots but the results were crappy.
-About three quarters of the way up a section of sky miraculously opened up for just a moment to reveal a lush-green layered staircase.
+About three quarters of the way up, a section of sky miraculously opened for just a moment to reveal a lush-green layered staircase.
 Fumbling with my camera excitedly, the guide stepped in to shit on my parade with an admonishing: “Now the path is very slip, don’t taking the picture, is too much dangerous”.
-In any case the mist had already moved back in and my temporary window had vanished.
+In any case the mist had already closed back in and my temporary window had vanished.

 There was a big old restaurant waiting for us at the top, which came as a relief.
 So we decided to drown our sorrows with tea and lunch.
 “You have two hours!” barked the guide, “then we walk back down!”
 Despite the miserable weather, all the choice balcony seats were taken so we parked ourselves in the far corner of the main hall, as far away from other people as humanly possible.
 The food was good, a beef and cabbage dish served with sticky, smoky rice served directly in its bamboo casing.
 It was one of the most expensive meals we’d had in China.

 With plenty of time to kill, we headed out to the restaurant’s balcony and walked all the way round, grabbing some reasonable photos of Ping’an’s charming wooden buildings.
 But with another hour or so of restaurant-based thumb twiddling still to go, I told the guide that S and I were just gonna walk back down ourselves and we’d meet everyone back at the bus.
-He didn’t seem very impressed with this and started to protest.
-But we’d already walked off.
+He didn’t seem very impressed with this and started to protest, but we’d already walked off.

-Much to our delight the descent proved pretty damn great.
+Much to our delight the descent proved pretty damn great!
 The rain stopped, the mist cleared and fragments of sunshine crackled through the grey sky as the landscape unfurled dramatically before our eyes.
 Suddenly we were able to get a real sense of why the region was hailed as one of China’s most beautiful and how sections of the terraced land indeed resembled that of a scaled dragon twisting and turning into the distance.

 Back in the car park at the base of Ping’an and all we could do was sit in the bus and wait for the others.
 It was gonna be a long, tedious drive back with more noisy, pointless droning from our guide when all we wanted to do was sleep.
-Settling into our seats, I spotted a long-haired lady coming out of the supermarket across the road; a morose long-haired teen trailing behind her.
+Settling into our seats, I spotted a long-haired lady coming out of the supermarket across the road, a morose long-haired teen trailing behind her.
 Pausing for a moment to drop her shopping bags at her feet, Mama Long-hair fiddled with her coiffed bun a bit, then froze as she spotted S and I watching her through the bus window.
 And then she was waving at us with a wide grin and flashing a playful bum-pinching action with her thumb and finger.
-Then she scooped up her bags, grabbed her daughter by the arm and headed off for the long walk back down to Yao.
+Scoopeing up her bags, she grabbed her daughter by the arm and headed off for the long walk back down to Yao.